mrwingkong/portix-linux/README.md

 # portix-linux

 Complete step-by-step guides to install **Artix Linux (OpenRC)** with an **LXQt + KWin Wayland** desktop.
-KDE Plasma will also works fine if fully installed.
+Other desktop environments should work with tweaking of the packages installed.

-This project is focused on Wayland.
-If you need X11 instead, install `xorg-server` and `xorg-xinit` during the base install, then start the session with `startx`.
+This project is focused on Wayland display server protocol.
+If you need X11, install `xorg-server` and `xorg-xinit` during the base install.
-For Wayland use `startlxqtwayland`.

 **Features**
 - Pure OpenRC (no systemd)